 Copyright 2025, All Rights Reserved, Californians for Safe Energy Storage

-* Any emails provided or received via this website will only be used for sending out updates regarding BESS-related actions and you can opt out at any time by simply replying to any email with “opt out”.
+* Any email addresses provided or received via this website will only be used for sending out updates regarding BESS-related actions and you can opt out at any time by simply replying to any email with “opt out”.

 This website makes use of cookies.
 Please see our privacy policy for details.